songpoemHQ/songpoem.github.io/_pages/team.md

 permalink: /team/
 ---

-scalekrew Solutions provides you A Customized **Platform** if you are looking for
+songpoem Solutions provides you A Customized **Platform** if you are looking for
 - A Marketplace, Large E-commerce, Booking Portal
 - Membership or Subscription site
 - Gig Economy, Sharing Economy Product